rianwouters/cfn-customresources/README.md

 A CustomAWSResource that updates a resource by using the update<Resource> method of the associated SDK service.

 ## TODOs
-- move classes into a package directory hierarchy (AWS/ElasticTranscoder/Pipeline, etc.)
+- Move classes into a package directory hierarchy (AWS/ElasticTranscoder/Pipeline, etc.)
+- Write unit tests.
+This module should have been developed with TDD of course :-(